openSUSE/cavil/docs/Architecture.md

 ### States

-Legal reports can be in one of four states:
+Legal reports can be in one of five states:

 * `new`: Initial state, report ready for review.